 Conventional equities and bonds tend to win out—sometimes by a wide margin—when times are good for traditional investments.
 But times aren't always good for traditional investments.
 The chief virtue of alternatives is that they don't necessarily move in sync with the holdings that dominate many portfolios, providing investors with a source of potential upside when it's needed most.

 Alternatives are underrepresented in individual investor portfolios

 The institutional investor community has embraced alternatives and their diversifying characteristics for decades.
 The average university endowment has allocated the majority of its portfolio—53%—to alternative strategies.3 As more alternatives have become available in mutual funds, individual investors have gained greater access to many of the same opportunities long available to institutions.
 Still, the evidence suggests that financial advisors and the individual investors they help don't take full advantage of alternatives.
-Of the 519 model portfolios that John Hancock Investments' portfolio consulting team analyzed, 44% held no alternative exposure whatsoever.4 Moreover, most of the remaining models maintained an insufficient allocation, in our view.
+Of the 519 model portfolios that John Hancock Investment Management' portfolio consulting team analyzed, 44% held no alternative exposure whatsoever.4 Moreover, most of the remaining models maintained an insufficient allocation, in our view.